 For the second term of English 9 students choose one of the following courses:

-In this trimester course, love — its joys, mysteries, and complications — is at the heart of the stories.
-As characters wrestle with complicated friendships, technology, first crushes, and deceptive families, they learn about themselves and the world.
-Ultimately, these characters deepen our understanding of compassion, strength, and the wide-ranging definition of love.
+In this trimester course, human connection is at the heart of the stories.
+As relationships are tested, characters learn about themselves and the world.
+Ultimately, these characters deepen our understanding of compassion, strength, and the wide-ranging definition of friendship and love.

-In this trimester course, we dig into the relationship between knowledge and truth.
+In this trimester course, we dig into the relationship between truth, knowledge, and risk.
 As our characters face challenges to their beliefs, they examine how their beliefs developed into truth in the first place.
 Through these characters, we explore what happens when different or alternate truths come into conflict and what is needed to build understanding.

-Previous winners: 1984, Lolita, Brave New World, Adventures of Huckleberry Finn, Lord of the Flies, Scarlet Letter, On the Road, The Kite Runner.
+Previous winners: 1984, Lolita, Brave New World, Catch 22, Adventures of Huckleberry Finn, Lord of the Flies, Scarlet Letter, On the Road, The Kite Runner.

 Possible texts: stories and essays by Angelou, Boyle, Burnham, Cheever, Cunningham, Fondation, Forché, Miller, Minot, Oppenheimer, Painter, Salinger, Shae, Tolstoy, Updike, and Wolff.